 The OCT scans the retina and optic nerve with a laser, The OCT is able to process information and measurements taken from the retina, macula, optic nerve and all surrounding retinal tissue.
 Glaucoma, Macular Degeneration and Diabetes are all diseases that can be monitored with the OCT.

-Durysta is a new FDA approved dissolvable implant for the treatment of Glaucoma!
+The Durysta implant is a new FDA approved dissolvable implant for the treatment of Glaucoma!
 Once the implant is placed into the eye it slowly releases medication and manages eye pressure for several months.

 Do you have or think you may have Glaucoma?

 Glaucoma is one of the leading causes of blindness and it is very important to have your eye pressure checked during routine eye exams.
-If you know or suspect you have Glaucoma, schedule an appointment with one of our specialists to discuss the best treatment option for your vision.
+If you know or suspect you have Glaucoma, schedule an appointment with one of our specialists to discuss treatment options for your vision.